The F. & R. Lazarus Department Store Christmas Parade Legacy

 F. and R. Lazarus

-When the war ended and Columbusites and others returned home from the war, the entire retinue of Lazarus employees marched in parade formation in the streets to welcome the soldiers home.
-It was an all-male staff of 150 people at the time, but women were hired shortly.
+When the war ended and Columbus servicemen returned from the war, the entire retinue of Lazarus employees marched in parade formation in the streets to welcome the veterans home.
+It was an all-male staff of 150 people marching at the time, but women were hired by the store shortly thereafter.

 Retail Diversity and Change

-The day after Thanksgiving was the day of the Lazarus Christmas Parade after the store moved to High Street in the 1910s and after Fred Lazarus, Jr. and others influenced FDR to make Thanksgiving the 4th Thursday in November to allow an extra weekend of shopping.
+The day after Thanksgiving was the day of the Lazarus Christmas Parade after the store moved to High Street in the 1910s.
+I fact, Fred Lazarus, Jr. and others influenced President Franklin Roosevelt to make Thanksgiving the 4th Thursday in November to allow an extra weekend of shopping.
 The Friday parade ended at the Lazarus front door, with Santa’s float bringing up the rear and signaling the shopping to begin, and people loved it for decades

 The Lazarus Friday Christmas Parade